BinaryMuse/es7-autobinder/README.md

 [![Build Status](https://travis-ci.org/BinaryMuse/es7-autobinder.svg?branch=master)](https://travis-ci.org/BinaryMuse/es7-autobinder)

 ES7 Autobinder allows you to declaratively and automatically bind methods on ES6 classes to `this` when called.

-It uses ES7 decorators to annotate class methods, and so requires an ES7-capable environment with the following features:
+It uses ES7 decorators to annotate class methods, and so requires an environment supporting classes and decorators.
+The [Babel](http://babeljs.io/) project with [stage 1 experimental features](http://babeljs.io/docs/usage/experimental/) enabled can provide this.

-* Classes
-* Decorators

-The [Babel](http://babeljs.io/) project with [stage 1 experimental features](http://babeljs.io/docs/usage/experimental/) enabled and the [Babel polyfill](http://babeljs.io/docs/usage/polyfill/) supplied can provide this.

 Installation
 ------------